amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     to the top boundary (a curve in 3D) of the specified regions.
 Support of 2D is turned off.
     Default value is `"false`".

+  * `"relative to bottom`" [bool] indicates the submodel where the static head is defined with respect to the bottom boundary (a curve in 3D) of the specified regions.
+Support of 2D is turned off.
+    Default value is `"false`".

   * `"no flow above water table`" [bool] indicates the submodel where the no-flow boundary condition has to be used above the water table.
 This switch uses the pressure value at a face centroid.
 Default is `"false`".